Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 I hoped for humans.
 Goblins had a much lower affinity for trade.
 Climbing a hill, I found my hope fulfilled.
 A farm, lit by the sunset spread out slightly below me.
-Crudely woven fences marked it's border.
+Crudely woven fences marked its border.
 Within lay a barn and a small house, which was the origin of the smoke.
 Dirt tracks led from the house to a gate in the fence.